David Hallam: Election to the European Parliament

 Hallam first stood for the European Parliament in 1984 for the Shropshire and Stafford constituency; he stood again in 1989 and was elected on revised boundaries in 1994 for what was widely held to be a safe Conservative seat.

 During his five-year mandate Hallam was one of the Parliament's most assiduous members, attending every session and recording votes on over 99% of all possible occasions.

 In the Parliament he served on the Committee on Agriculture and Rural Development, was a substitute member of the committees on budgets and regional policy, the EU-ACP parliamentary assembly, on the standing delegation to the Israeli Knesset, the EU-Slovak joint parliamentary committee and President of the members' monthly prayer breakfast.

 He expressed scepticism of proposals to remove nickel from coinage following the 1994 EU Nickel Directive, citing an EU Scientific Committee for Toxicity and Ecotoxicity of Chemical Compounds report which said that there was "no evidence...of sensitisation" from coinage containing nickel.
-He represented a constituency that hosts a nickel production plant, dismissing concerns about nickel allergy as "nonsense based on anecdote and prejudice", and predicted the rights-holder of the nickel-free Nordic gold alloy "will do very well".
+He represented a constituency that hosted a nickel production plant, dismissing concerns about nickel allergy as "nonsense based on anecdote and prejudice", and predicted the rights-holder of the nickel-free Nordic gold alloy "will do very well".